David Salazar (footballer, born 1999)

-David Andrés Salazar Bustamante (born 19 April 1999) is a Chilean footballer who plays as a forward for Unión San Felipe in the Primera B de Chile.
+David Andrés Salazar Bustamante (born 19 April 1999) is a Chilean footballer who plays as a forward for Deportes Rengo.

 Club career

 After ending his contract with O'Higgins in 2023, Salazar signed with Unión San Felipe for the 2024 season.
+The next year, he played for Deportes Recoleta.

+On 28 January 2026, Salazar joined Provincial Ovalle.
+He switched to Deportes Rengo in August of the same year.

 International career

 At under-20 level, Salazar represented Chile in both the 2018 South American Games, winning the gold medal, and the 2019 South American Championship.